CIS-1512-Project/Productivity-Site/README.md

 ### Azavier (Certified Webmaster)
 I'm Azavier!
 In the past I have enjoyed making my own web projects using various JavaScript libraries such as p5.js

-I am certified in several programming languages as well as the web development trifecta.
+I am certified in several programming languages, including the web development trifecta.
 Having successfully completed the CIW course, I _happily_ call myself a webmaster.
 >_The Big Apple is small when you're far away._ - Just made this up

 ### Sarah